monkey-projects/plugin-clj/README.md

 the release version.
 You could optionally specify a regex that is applied to the tag name.
 If the regex does not match, it is not considered to be a deployment.

+### Clojure CLI

-In order to use it in your build script, just use the `deps-library` function, like in this example build script:
+In order to use it in your build script when you use the [Clojure cli](https://clojure.org/reference/deps_and_cli), just use the `deps-library` function, like in this example build script:

 ```clojure
 (require '[monkey.ci.plugin.clj :as p])